MastaLomaster/bkb/README.md

 If it is not installed, you'll get the error message complaining that the file "msvcrt110.dll"  cannot be found.

-### Using the program with the Tobii REX or EyeX eye tracker
+### Using the program with Tobii REX or Tobii EyeX or Tobii Eye Tracker 4C

-You need the "TobiiGazeCore32.dll" file to be copied to the working directory of the program.
+You will need "TobiiGazeCore32.dll" or "TobiiGazeCore64.dll" file to be copied to the working directory of the program.
+These files are the parts of the Tobii Gaze SDK 4.0.
-By the way, I found it in my "C:\Program Files (x86)\Tobii\Tobii EyeX" directory after installing the "Tobii Eye Experience".
+You may also try to find them in "C:\Program Files (x86)\Tobii\..." and "C:\Program Files\Tobii\..." directories after installing "Tobii Eye Tracking Core Software".

+"TobiiGazeCore32.dll" is required to run the "bkb32d.exe" program (32-bit version), "TobiiGazeCore64.dll" is required to run the "bkb64d.exe" program (64-bit version).

+If you've found several files like "TobiiGazeCoreXX.dll", use the latest version file.
+You need at least 4.1.3.X file version to use Tobii Eye Tracker 4C.

 ~~Alternatively, Gaze SDK 4.0 can be downloaded from: http://developer.tobii.com/downloads/ (registration required).
 Look for the "TobiiGazeSdk-CApi-4.0.X.XXX-Win32" file, where X-current release numbers.~~

-Before starting the program, visit Windows Control Panel, run the "Tobii EyeX Settings (32 bit)" program, and calibrate the device.
+Calibrate the device before starting the program.

 ### Using the program with The Eye Tribe tracker

 The "Eye Tribe Server" program must be running.
-Also you need to calibrate the device with the "Eye Tribe UI" before running  the bkb32c.exe
+Also you need to calibrate the device with the "Eye Tribe UI" before running  the bkb32d.exe

 ### Using the program with Gazepoint GP3 tracker